bernardoadc/cqr-env/readme.md

-# CQr-ME
+# CQr-env

 > Secured Multiple Env Files

-Have multiple env files in json/js that can be encrypted and included in version control (_e.g._ git)
+Have multiple env files that can be encrypted and included in version control (_e.g._ git)

 ## Motivation